 In an effort to focus on our sustainability for the future and protecting our member's assets, the Fund maintains a Strategic Plan that outlines many goals and objectives.
+The Retirement Board is at the midpoint of the current 3-year strategic plan that culminates in 2023 with the 75th Anniversary of the MBTARF's founding in 1948.

-The Retirement Board is always looking to continually improve financial reporting, accountability and transparency.
-In addition, the Fund works to cultivate a high-performing, professional and innovative organization, which encourages professional and continuing education for all Board, committee and staff members.
+The Fund seeks to continually improve financial reporting, accountability, and transparency.
+Our website is regularly updated to add information, such as monthly flash reports, investment documents and additional MBTARF reporting.
+It is designed to increase transparency into the MBTARF operations and to educate our active and retired Members about the MBTARF's achievements.
+In addition, the Fund works to cultivate a high-performing, professional and innovative organization, which encourages professional and continuing education for all Board, committee, and staff members.